 -

-Identification: List every XAU/USD and UKOIL trade open in MT5.
+Identification: Listing every XAU/USD and UKOIL trade open in MT5.

 -

-Assessment: Rank which position carries the largest downside if UKOIL gaps on an OPEC headline or XAU/USD whipsaws after a US data release.
+Assessment: Ranking which position carries the largest downside if UKOIL gaps on an OPEC headline or XAU/USD whipsaws after a US data release.

 -

-Mitigation: Apply your position sizing rule and reduce size to what your account can absorb at current volatility.
+Mitigation: Applying the position sizing rule and reducing size to what the account can absorb at current volatility.

 -

-Monitoring: Watch OVX and GVZ as early warning signals during the trade.
+Monitoring: Watching OVX and GVZ as early warning signals during the trade.

 -